-The important thing to remember is this: Unless you have a particular placement in mind for the urn, you do not need to worry about the exterior dimensions of the memorial.
+The important thing to remember is this: Unless you have a particular placement in mind for displaying the urn, you do not need to worry about the exterior dimensions of the memorial.
 The capacity of the urn is the determining factor for sizing.

 7. Purchasing a cremation urn pre-need is a smart thing to do

-There are many advantages to purchasing an urn before you actually need it.
-If it’s for yourself, you can pick out exactly the one you want while helping your family to avoid the stress of an extra decision and item on their to-do list for arranging the funeral.
+There are many advantages to buying an urn before you actually need it.
+If the urn is for yourself, you can pick out exactly the one you want.
+At the same time, you’ll help your family to avoid the stress of an extra decision to make.
+This checks off a big item on their to-do list for arranging the funeral.

-Even if you or your loved ones are not planning on dying anytime soon, it is still advantageous to get the cremation urn pre-need.
-You can easily and safely store the urn in the box in which it comes (our urns are always shipped in well-protected packaging), or, if you’re going with a designer ceramic or wood art urn, you can add the piece to your home decor.
+Even if you or your loved ones are not planning on dying anytime soon, it is still a good idea to get the cremation urn now.
+You can store the urn in the box in which it comes (our urns are always shipped in well-protected packaging).
+Or, if you’re going with a designer ceramic or wood art urn, you can add the piece to your home décor.